When the Subsidy Cliff Hit: What the 2026 ACA Premium Surge Cost the 1.57 Million Who Got No Help

 Source: MoneyGeek analysis of CMS QHP Landscape and Rate Public Use Files and State-Based Marketplace filings.
 Policy Score reflects Medicaid expansion, reinsurance program and state-based marketplace status.
 Unsubsidized enrollee counts derived from CMS February 2025 effectuated enrollment data.
 Annual increases reflect Silver benchmark plan rates for a 40-year-old adult.

-Arkansas leads New Mexico by $240 annually.
-Despite scoring 2/3 on policy protections (Medicaid expansion and a reinsurance program), its underlying rate structure produced the country's largest subsidy cliff impact.
+Arkansas leads New Mexico by $240 a year.
+Despite scoring 2/3 on policy protections (Medicaid expansion and a reinsurance program), its rate structure produced the country's largest subsidy cliff impact.

 The policy protection pattern holds across the full ranking.
 Every one of the eight states scoring 0/3 falls in the top 31 for annual dollar increase.
-States with comprehensive policy infrastructure cluster toward the lower half: Washington (3/3) ranks 49th at $348 per year; New Jersey (3/3) ranks 38th at $900; California (3/3) ranks 39th at $888.
-Washington, D.C.
-(2/3) ranks 46th at $576.
+States with policy infrastructure cluster toward the lower half: Washington (3/3) ranks 49th at $348 a year; New Jersey (3/3) ranks 38th at $900; California (3/3) ranks 39th at $888.
+Washington, D.C., (2/3) ranks 46th at $576.
 Alaska is the one outlier in the opposite direction, with a $360 annual decrease and a 2/3 score.

 Who Are the 1.57 Million Unsubsidized ACA Enrollees?

-The five largest exposed populations by count of unsubsidized marketplace enrollees follows:
+The five largest exposed populations by count of unsubsidized marketplace enrollees:

 california icon